The color of Pomegranate

 > View Brochure

-In this exhibition, the artist and stage designer, Tatia Gogati Shohet, born in Georgia, where she graduated with honors from the Tbilisi State Academy of Arts, presents series of paintings and drawings in oil, acrylic, and oil-based felt tips in red, turquoise, green and black.
+In this exhibition, the artist and stage designer, Tatia Gogati Shohet, born in Georgia, where she graduated with honors from the Tbilisi State Academy of Arts, presents a series of paintings and drawings in oil, acrylic, and oil-based felt tips in red, turquoise, green and black.
 The works are full of passion, wildness, and death.
 Main motifs include female genitals and the pomegranate fruit, a traditional Jewish symbol of femininity, reproduction, and multiplicity.
 Other pronounced motifs in Gogati Shohet’s paintings are female nudity, surgical instruments and sewing tools, chunks of flesh, slaughtered lambs, cuts, wounds, genitals, and bleeding organs.

 The artist finds inspiration for her paintings in images of urogynecology surgeries, a field that combines urology and gynecology.
 Detected also are references to the 1969 film The Color of Pomegranates (Armenian: Nřan guynə) by the Georgian-Armenian filmmaker Sergei Parajanov (1924-1990).
 Also present is a childhood memory – of a pomegranate tree that stood in the yard of her grandmother’s Georgian village house and which due to cold temperatures produced red flowers, but never fruit.